Governance-first service entry

 Why it matters: In healthcare, science, and operational research, confident but unverifiable output is a system failure, not a UX issue.

 A public engineering trail matters more than generic capability claims.
-This is the clearest current example.
+These are the clearest current examples.

 Scientific & BioAI case note